-The Webb Residence is a three story Late Victorian-era Queen Anne style single-family dwelling constructed circa 1891 at 4 South Liberty Street in Webb City, Jasper County, Missouri.
-The residence, built for Elijah Thomas Webb, is located along a major thoroughfare in a residential area populated by other late 19th and early 20th century dwellings with some commercial buildings nearby.
-A second-story sleeping porch was added circa 1914, and minor additions like storm windows have occurred, which have little impact on the integrity of the Webb Residence.
-The lot has a garage and octagonal gazebo, both added in the 1990s, but these resources are located on the lot in such a way that they are not readily seen, and their proportions and appearance do not detract from the residence, which has otherwise retained aspects of location, setting, feeling, association, design, materials, and craftsmanship.
-The dwelling is eligible to the National Register for Historic Places under Criterion C for Architecture, possessing local significance as an excellent example of a Queen Anne style home.
+The Webb Residence at 4 South Liberty Street in Webb City, Jasper County, Missouri, is eligible to the National Register for Historic Places under Criterion C: ARCHITECTURE as an excellent example of a Queen Anne style dwelling.
+The three-story brick dwelling was constructed circa 1891 for Elijah Thomas Webb, a banker and son of Webb City founder John Webb.
+The home is located along a major thoroughfare in a residential area populated by other late 19th and early 20th century dwellings with some commercial buildings nearby.
+The home exhibits several elements of the Queen Anne style, such as a complex roof, asymmetrical plan, a polygonal tower, porches decorated with Eastlake-inspired spindlework, and pressed metal details on the gables and cornice that reflect influences of the Eastlake and Italianate styles.
+Influences of the Richardsonian Romanesque style are evident in the battered limestone foundation.
+The interior has maintained the typical layout of a late 1800s single-family Queen Anne style dwelling and the Eastlake style of ornamentation is continued through the heavily detailed main staircase and first-story wood flooring.
+A second story sleeping porch was added circa 1914, and minor additions like storm windows have occurred, which have little impact on the integrity of the Webb Residence.
+The lot has a garage (n/c building) and octagonal gazebo (n/c structure), both added in the 1990s, but these resources are located on the lot in such a way that they are not readily seen and their proportions and appearance do not detract from the residence.
+The Webb Residence has retained aspects of location, setting, feeling, association, design, materials, and craftsmanship.